prendradjaja/friendlog-web/JOURNAL.md

 - [ ] filter todos
 - [ ] bug: future dates display as "today"
 - [ ] Keyboard shortcut or something for desktop?
+- [ ] a11y: Audit use of buttons and anchors

 Next (requires my own data entry and/or backend):